ColinStClaire/WorldsGreatestBankLedger/README.md

 7. Logout

 ## Database
 The program uses JSON files for local persistance of account and transaction data.
+Be sure to set file path variables in Account.cs and Transaction.cs.

 ## Use
+Set `Account.DataBasePath` and `Transaction.DataBasePath` member variables to desired text data storage files.
 ```
 > cd WGBL
 > dotnet run
 ```

 ## Dependencies
 [JSON.NET](https://www.newtonsoft.com/json)